usexfg/DIGM/docs/DIGM_COLD_CELESTIA_DETAIL.md

 | **Celestia DA** | Hard drive / CDN | Stores big encrypted audio blobs cheaply & verifiably |
 | **Fuego L1** | Physical data-center security | PoW chain anchoring COLD, scarcity for XFG/HEAT |

-**So, the answer is:** DIGM runs *on* COLD L3, and COLD L3 is anchored *to* Fuego.
-You aren't choosing one over the other; you are using them together in a powerful modular stack.
+**So, the answer is: yes, ** DIGM will run *on* COLD L3, and COLD L3 is anchored *to* Fuego.
+We aren't choosing one over the other; we are using them together in concert as a powerful modular stack.

 ---

-## 2. The Flow of Audio with Celestia
+## 2. The Flow of Audio with Celestia (or other Data Availability layer)

 ### Storage — *Artist Uploads a Track*